Dissipative binding of atoms by non-conservative forces

-As a specific physical implementation, we first consider two interacting atoms whose motion is restricted to one spatial dimension, see Fig.~\ref{fig:setup}~(a).
+As a specific physical implementation, we first consider two interacting atoms whose motion is restricted to one spatial dimension (1D), see Fig.~\ref{fig:setup}a.
 For ultracold atoms and molecules, such a constraint can be enforced by appropriate trapping potentials \cite{BlochRMP08}.
-We assume the internal level structure of the atoms as shown in Fig.~\ref{fig:setup}~(b): each has one internal state $\ket{1}$ exhibiting a distance-dependent interaction shift, and two other noninteracting states $\ket{2}$ and $\ket{3}$, with $\ket{2}$ undergoing spontaneous decay into states $\ket{1}$ and $\ket{3}$.
-This particular level structure is quite common in ultracold atoms and molecules, here, we focus on two different possible realizations based on Rydberg-dressed atoms \cite{Henkel2010,Pupillo2010, Honer2010} or laser-cooled molecules \cite{Stuhl2008,ShumanNature10,ManaiPRL12}.
+We assume the internal level structure of the atoms as shown in Fig.~\ref{fig:setup}b: each has one internal state $\ket{1}$ exhibiting a distance-dependent interaction shift, and two other noninteracting states $\ket{2}$ and $\ket{3}$, with $\ket{2}$ undergoing spontaneous decay into states $\ket{1}$ and $\ket{3}$.
+This particular level structure is quite common in ultracold atoms and molecules, see the Methods section for two different possible realizations based on Rydberg-dressed atoms \cite{Henkel2010,Pupillo2010, Honer2010} or laser-cooled molecules \cite{Stuhl2008,ShumanNature10,ManaiPRL12}.
 While our approach is general, we focus on dipole-dipole interactions, as this brings in additional tunability due to the anisotropy of the interaction potential \cite{LahayePfauRPP2009}.
-We generalize our results to higher spatial dimensions and discuss the prospects of using dissipative bonding as a cooling mechanism for strongly interacting quantum gases.
+We generalize our results to higher spatial dimensions and many-particle systems, and discuss the prospects of using dissipative bonding as a cooling mechanism for strongly interacting quantum gases.